Prescott, Arizona: Government

 The City of Prescott operates under a council-manager form of government.
 The council has six council members and a mayor, all elected at-large by the people of Prescott.
 Council members are elected to staggered four-year terms, and the mayor to a two-year term.
 Elections for mayor and council members are held in the first year after the national presidential and mid-term elections to keep national issues from overshadowing local concerns.
 Mayoral and council elections are non-partisan.
 There are no term limits for council members or the mayor.
 The council appoints a professional city manager to oversee the daily administrative operations of city services and their respective departments, including the Prescott Fire Department.
-The current city manager is Michael Lamar.
+The current city manager is Katie Gregory.
 The current mayor is Phil Goode, elected in 2021.
-Council members as of June 2022 are Cathy Rusing (Mayor Pro-Tem), Jessica Hall, Brandon Montoya, Eric Moore, Steve Sischka, and Clark Tenney.
+The current Magistrate is Keith Carson.
+Council members as of June 2022 are Cathey Rusing, Connie Cantellme, Brandon Montoya (Mayor Pro-Tem), Eric Moore, Steve Sischka, and Clark Tenney.